bluemindset/Programming-Skills-2019-UoE/ReadMe.md

 Moreover, we assume that the new refactored version is the one that was given back to the examiner.
 We do not assume that Version 2 perseveres **functional correctness** and therefore its output must be compared for equality with Version 1.
 The particular regression test does not compare its output by itself countless times on only one version but instead uses both versions.
-Furthermore, the test is built in a way where it could be used for **future versions** because essential functions in the library of Regression test can collect output via a configuration input file as the new version use.
+Furthermore, the test is built in a way where it could be used for testing **future versions** because essential functions in the library of regression test can collect output via a configuration input file as the refactored version uses.

 ### Choice of Test
 Test cases are properly selected and are focus on quality rathen than quantity. **Extreme** and **average test cases** are included: